aarnphm/tinymorph/docs/content/HazardAnalysis/HazardAnalysis.md

 If no safety requirement can be devised, other mitigation strategies can be entered in the table, including strategies involving providing additional documentation, and/or test cases.

+### 6.1 Hazards Out of Scope

+### 6.2 Failure Modes & Effects Analysis Table

-## 15 Safety and Security Requirements
+## 7. Safety and Security Requirements

 <!--Newly discovered requirements.
 These should also be added to the SRS.
 (A rationale design process how and why to fake it.)-->

-Requirements intended for inclusion in Revision 1 of the Security Requirements section of the SRS document are highlighted in bold.
+Requirements intended for inclusion in Revision 0.2 of the Security Requirements section of the SRS document are highlighted in bold.
 Bolded items also include notes explaining the absence of specific requirements.

-### 15.1 Access Requirements
+### 7.1 Access Requirements

 **Not applicable given the application is open source, and inference server are exposed over a HTTPS endpoints.**

-### 15.2 Integrity Requirements
+### 7.2 Integrity Requirements

 > [!important] SR-INT1
 >